What is the difference between Fiber, Cable, DSL, and VDSL Internet?

 Why is Fiber Internet considered the best-wired internet connection?

-Fiber Internet offers faster speed, it’s reliable, and its range covers much longer distances than DSL or cable connection.
+Fiber Internet offers faster speed, it’s reliable, and the range covers much longer distances than DSL or cable connection.
 Fiber optic service can deliver download and upload speeds as fast as 2 gigabits per second (2000 Mbit/s).
-For home users, this equals downloading a long HD movie for less than 60 seconds, while for businesses it means unlimited options for communicating, collaborating, and optimizing your workflows.
+For home users, this equals downloading a long HD movie for less than 60 seconds, while for businesses, it means unlimited options for communicating, collaborating, and optimizing your workflows.

 In addition to the benefit of faster speed, fiber connections can travel much longer distances than DSL or cable connection keeping their reliability consistent.
 The reason for this is the way DSL and cable transmit data – namely via electricity over a copper cablе.
 The signals in that copper cable can be affected and weakened by electromagnetic interference as it travels over a long distance.

 Fiber uses light to transfer data and transmits it over a thin glass cable that is less vulnerable to outside disturbance.

 What are the limitations of Fiber Internet?

 Availability is the only real limitation of the Fiber Internet connection.
 It is a relatively new technology (compared to DSL and cable Internet) and lacks the appropriate infrastructure.
 Laying enough optic cables to connect cities and underserved areas is a real logistic challenge that happens slowly.
 So Fiber connection may not be provided by your Internet service provider at your office location yet.

 In the beginning, Fiber Internet was an expensive service provided by few players on the market.
 In recent years, the number of Internet service vendors who offer it has grown; they have lowered the price of their Internet packages and improved the quality of the service.